How is Fiat Money created

 **Fiat money** gives central banks greater control over the economy because they can control how much money is printed.
 One danger of fiat money is that governments can print too much of it, resulting in hyperinflation like what happened in Venezuela and Zimbabwe.

 The role of money creation is assigned to the central bank of each country.
-In America they call their central bank the Federal Reserve (aka the Fed).
+In America they call their central bank the Federal Reserve (aka the Fed), in most countries it is called the central bank.
 The Federal Reserve, as America's central bank, is responsible for controlling the supply of U.S. Dollars in circulation.

 Now remember we just explained how the global currency is the US Dollar because the whole world trades with it.
 For example when Saudi Arabia sells their oil exports, the prices are quoted in US Dollars and paid in USD.
 The same applies for every other commodity and large-scale business transactions.
 This makes the US and its central bank (the Fed) the most influential economic institution in the world.